jonklein/Psh/README.md

     test-cases = ((1 1) (2 2) (3 6) (4 24) (5 120) (6 720))
     instruction-set = (registered.exec registered.boolean integer.% integer.* integer.+ integer.- integer./ integer.dup)

 The following parameters are optional.
 If not specified, the default values below will be used for these parameters, except for the parameters `mutation-mode`, `output-file`, and `push-frame-mode`, which significantly change the run when specified.
+Also, `target-function-string` defaults to not displaying a string, but a representative example is given below.

     trivial-geography-radius = 10
     simplify-flatten-percent = 20